Sleep (band): Recording era

 Their debut album Volume One was released in 1991.
 Frequently compared to bands like Saint Vitus, Sleep soon gained a devoted fanbase within the developing doom metal scene.
-Marler quit the band soon after to take up life as a monk, leaving the band as a power trio for the recording of their Volume Two EP, which was released officially by Off the Disk Records in 1991.
+Marler quit the band soon after to take up life as an Eastern Orthodox monk, leaving the band as a power trio for the recording of their Volume Two EP, which was released officially by Off the Disk Records in 1991.

 The band's next album was sent to the independent label Earache as a demo.
 Recorded at Razors Edge studios in San Francisco, with Billy Anderson as engineer, the tape showcased Sleep's love of all things retro, from the blatant Black Sabbath/Blue Cheer influences, to their fixation with 1970's-style tube amplification.
 The label immediately signed the band and released the tape exactly as it was received.

 Sleep's Holy Mountain (1992) is widely considered the seminal album in the evolution of stoner metal.
 The album's release was followed by a potentially lucrative offer from London Records, and Sleep signed with them.
 Around this time, Earache released its first Black Sabbath tribute album, and Sleep contributed a cover of "Snowblind".

 Under their new contract, Sleep began work on its third album, Dopesmoker, in 1995.
 Much to the dismay of executives at London Records, Dopesmoker was a single song, over an hour long.
 London Records declared the album unmarketable and refused to release it.
 The label had it remixed and cut up into sections by David Sardy, which led to a deadlock due to the band being unhappy with the result.
 Frustrated and generally unhappy with the situation, the members of Sleep decided to disband.

-After Sleep
+Post-breakup

 In 1998, Sleep released Jerusalem as an "official bootleg".
 One year later, Jerusalem was given an official legitimate release by The Music Cartel in the US and Rise Above Records in Europe.

 Finally, in 2003 the original version of Dopesmoker was officially released by Tee Pee Records.
 It is generally considered the definitive version of the album.
 An excerpted version can be heard on Jim Jarmusch's Broken Flowers original soundtrack.

-Cisneros and Hakius later formed the doom metal band Om while Pike formed sludge metal band High on Fire.
+Cisneros and Hakius later formed the doom metal band Om, while Pike formed sludge metal band High on Fire.

 In 2007 a CD compilation of both 7-inch releases of the pre-Sleep band Asbestosdeath was released on Southern Lord Records.